 Secure your apps!
 Protect sensitive data!
 Easy to say, harder to find solid answers on all the bits and pieces you need to adjust to make sure that happens.
 That's why we've put together this list of practical advice for securing your Ruby on Rails applications.
 Whether you're a Rails developer or work on any stack that relies on cloud technologies, we think you'll find something that stands out.
+The logic is straightforward: improve your rails appsec practices to improve your overall data security.

 Use this in conjunction with the OWASP guidance on securing web applications to make sure your Rails apps are as secure as possible.
 Let's get to it!